Elements of Good Transit

 Land Use Planning – Be on the Way

-Well connected streets and major destinations placed in transit friendly locations also make transit more attractive and feasible.
-The best transit lines provide service between many important destinations, along a direct route.
-Direct routes provide the quickest travel times, making transit an attractive choice.
-Transit consultant and author Jarrett Walker’s ‘Be on the Way’ principle states the best way to ensure good transit service is to locate on a strong, straight corridor that has other major transit destinations.
+The best transit lines provide a direct route between lots of important destinations.
+Direct routes provide the quickest travel times.
+Transit consultant and author Jarrett Walker’s ‘Be on the Way’ principle states the best way to support good transit service is to locate jobs, housing and big institutions on major corridors where transit can run efficiently.

-Encouraging higher densities is one way to support transit.
-Placing jobs at nodes or along corridors that are easy to serve by transit is another.
-We advocate for land use plans and transportation plans to identify major corridors and direct new jobs and housing into these corridors.
+We also advocate for land use plans and transportation plans to identify major corridors and direct new jobs and housing into these corridors.